"In the Midnight Brightly" by Kerry Wright, 2001, oils on canvas

 90cm x 60cm (3ft x 2ft)

 I'm not exactly sure why Daniel agreed to sit for this second portrait.
 At the time, I understood he liked the first portrait and was pleased to sit for another.
 As it turned out, he didn't like either.
 What's even more quizzical is that he agreed to sit for a third portrait!
 I appreciate that it is sometimes somewhat of a confrontational experience to have one's portrait painted.
 We only ever see ourselves in reverse image, in the mirror, which is not how we appear in reality, to others.
 It is why people often don't like photographs of themselves.
 For the same reason, portraits often go unappreciated by the sitter.
 Certainly, that was the case with Daniel.
 It would appear that sitting proved to be nothing more than an abjectly enervating experience for Daniel.
 And it brought out the art critic in him.
-In fact, he became my most scathing critic.
+In fact, he became my most strident, scathing critic.
 You can't please everyone, I guess.
 Not even when you're in the process of immortalizing them!
+Daniel is a lover of live theatre, which is why I have set his portrait in a theatre foyer, mingling on First Night.

 Wednesday, March 2, 2011